dina-web-nrm/dina-collections/packages/docs/docs/packages/ui/index.md

 ---
 id: index
-title: UI
+title: Overview
-sidebar_label: UI
+sidebar_label: Overview
 ---

-The ui package contains the code necessary for running UI.
+The ui package contains the code necessary for running the UI.
 As described in the [Setup](../../setup/setup-locally-for-development) section, it can be run directly through Node or through Docker.
 When running the development server `yarn start`, it automatically recompiles the code and reloads the browser on